 AJ: As a writer, I’ll offer a few book recommendations, with a slant toward marketing.

-When it comes to marketing in the subscription economy, everyone is learning on the job, even the marketing gurus.
+is learning on the job, even the marketing gurus.
 There’s never been a better time to be in marketing if you want a chance to make a difference, creating value for your business and its customers.
+Thank you for the interview.
+Bitrix24 offers team collaboration software and tools.
+Use promocode TIP10 when registering your free Bitrix24 account to get an extra 10GB.